 As of the date of this Base Prospectus, DCL is the main subsidiary of Dexia, which has been managed with a view to working towards its orderly resolution since the end of 2011.
 On 28 December 2012, the European Commission ratified Dexia's revised Orderly Resolution Plan, submitted by the Belgian, French and Luxembourg States.
 The Orderly Resolution Plan called for the sale of those operating entities which were considered to be viable in the long term, in order to enable them to continue their development outside the Dexia Group.
-The remaining residual assets are to be managed in run-off until extinction, not being compensated by any new commercial production (other than in limited circumstances).
-See "Dexia Crédit Local-Orderly Resolution Plan".
+The remaining residual assets are to be managed in run-off until extinction, not being compensated by any new commercial production.
+See "-Orderly Resolution Plan" below.